MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M07-Unit 6 Create an Azure private endpoint using Azure PowerShell.md

 ## Task 6: Test connectivity to the Private Endpoint

-In this section, you'll use the virtual machine you created in the previous step to connect to the SQL server across the Private Endpoint.
+In this section, you'll use the virtual machine you created in the previous step to connect to the web app across the Private Endpoint.

 1. Sign in to the [Azure portal](https://portal.azure.com/)